OE9SAU/SAULink9/ATPI/CM108_EEPROM_Utility/Code/README.md

 Each mode command now supports fields for custom Vendor-ID, Product-ID and device index:

     python .\cm108ah.py read --vid 0d8c --pid 013c --device 1

+**Retry programming, if the verification step fails.** After programming, the device needs to be power cycled, in order to apply the new configuration.

+The tool offers additional options for erasing and reading the configuration EEPROM.
+See the help message for details.

+## Licensing

+This tool is part of the [fiberaudio-108](https://github.com/islandcontroller/fiberaudio-108) project.
+It is licensed under the parent project's conditions.